Hamdan bin Mohammed Al Maktoum: Personal life and interests

-Personal life

-On 15 May 2019, Hamdan married Sheikha Shaikha bint Saeed bin Thani Al Maktoum.
-On the same day, his brothers, Maktoum and Ahmad, also got married.
-On 6 June 2019, he and his brothers celebrated the royal weddings together at the Dubai World Trade Centre.
+On 15 May 2019, Sheikh Hamdan married his cousin Sheikha Shaikha bint Saeed bin Thani Al Maktoum, on the same day that his brothers Maktoum and Ahmed also married.
+On 6 June 2019, he and his brothers celebrated the royal wedding together at the Dubai World Trade Center.
 On 21 May 2021, it was announced that Sheikh Hamdan had welcomed twins, a son named Rashid and a daughter named Shaikha.
-On 25 February 2023, Sheikh Hamdan and Sheikha Shaikha welcomed a son, named Mohammed bin Hamdan Al Maktoum.
+On 25 February 2023, Sheikh Hamdan welcomed another son, named Mohammed.
+On 22 March 2025, he welcomed his second daughter, Hind.